DreamingInfraviolet/Password-Generator/readme.md

 passwords often, but may fall down when thousands of users are generating passwords all the time.
 If this is a problem though then you're free to optimise it for your needs :)

+## Inspiration
+My Spotify account was hacked by a loser from Germany, and I was just happy that I used a different password on my email accounts for security.
+However, many of my other accounts shared passwords.
+It's really not safe to have one password for everything :)

 ## Privacy
 Only anonymous information is stored in the database for additional features.
 It is not possible to extract your passwords, the website you generated passwords for,